 Install SQLite from Debian’s Default APT Sources

 Install the SQLite command-line client on Debian with sudo apt install sqlite3.
-The sqlite3 package provides the interactive shell and standard CLI tools.
-If you also need development headers for compiling software against SQLite, install libsqlite3-dev separately.
+The package name is sqlite3, and it provides the interactive shell plus standard CLI tools.

 sudo apt install -y sqlite3